vr4content/NetworkCommunication/README.md

 # NetworkCommunication

-This repository contains a series of scripts to help to move data between different softwares using python and UDP packages.
+This repository contains a series of scripts to help to move data between different pieces of software using python and UDP packages.

+Scripts are right now in development and are ment to be edited and adapted to your needs, so expect changes, additions or missing things bits on this documentation.

-Data UDP format it will change depending on the requirement, by now you can find the initial json_schema and an example.
+Data UDP format it will change depending on the requirements, by now you can find the initial json_schema and an json file example.

 ## UDPClockTx.py